pishoyg/coptic/README.md

 1. Consider padding the images.

+1. Synchronization seems to be working fine.
+However, running the generation script twice produces a different file, and reimporting (supposedly identical data) produces the message "notes were used to update existing ones.
+Investigate.

-### Developer Convenience
+#### Developer Convenience

 1. Add unit tests.

-1. Add hooks (pre-commits?) to exercise more control on the code.
+1. Add hooks (pre-commits?), Makefile, or something similar, to exercise more control on the code.
+You could run unit tests, `doctoc README.md`, and also force the data to follow a certain structure.

 1. Add doc comments, type hints, assertions, and stripping.